zettsu-t/cppMockgen/notes.md

   source files.
 * C++ linkage (mangled) symbols in the _ld_ log contain a name and types.
 It also indicates a symbol is a variable or a function.
-  CppFileParser has to select one of overloaded functions in the source files in consideration of type aliases.
+  CppFileParser has to select a symbol in the source files in consideration of type aliases and method overloading.
 * C linkage (not mangled, extern "C") in the _ld_ log symbols do not specify their types and whether it is a variable or a function.
   CppFileParser has to find it in the source files by name.
-* The _ld_ log does not contain return types of functions.
-  CppFileParser searches the source files for the return types in making their mocks.
+* The _ld_ log does not contain return types and default arguments of functions.
+CppFileParser searches the source files for the return types and the default arguments in making their mocks.

 ### Utility classes